just-nilux/Icarus/docs/analyzers/support_resistance.md

 See the followıng video for the logıc: https://www.youtube.com/watch?v=l1pwUwMgKD0&t=112s

+### Fibonacci Levels
+Parameters:
+- Low line
+- High line

+Fibonacci levels which are [0, 0.236, 0.382, 0.5, 0.618, 1].
+Heavily depends on the selected low-high values.
+Considering the fact that they have 3-4 line in the middle of the chart, suggesting that "they works as suport/resistance levels" is the same as believing the horoscopes.

+My observation is: If you adjust low and high levels with just a small bit of care, it is a high possibility that one of those levels corresponds to a SR level.
+Not a systematical approach.

+**Question:** If I were to choose a random timeframe(not so small) and a random pair.
+Then draw the fibonacci levels.
+What is the average score of these fibonacci levels?

 ## Validation
 How to know which support resıstance level or cluster is more reliable?
 In order to answer this question following score functions can be calculated.
 ### Horizontal Score